andreasdominik/ADoSnipsTVViera/README.md

  [Framework documentation in devellopment](https://andreasdominik.github.io/ADoSnipsQnD/dev)

-## Functionality
+## Commands

+Supported commands include:

+* wakeup
+* standby
+* play, pause, mute, unmute

 The skill uses the ON/OFF-Intent of the QnD-Framework (see documentation) for ON/OFF and mute ON/OFF.

 Intents for switching channel and pause/resume are available in German language;
-however the code is multilagual and can  be used with other languages as well by predefining the phrases to be spoken in the target language (see framework documentation).
+however the code is multilangual and can  be used with other languages as well by predefining the phrases to be spoken in the target language (see framework documentation).

+## API

-The project includes a shell script for remote control of a TV via uPnP/DLNA and CEC ("on" is implementd via CEC and the HDMI between the TV and RPi, because my old Panasonic does not support switch-on via uPnP).
+The project includes a shell script for remote control of a TV via uPnP/DLNA and CEC.
 The script allows for submitting almost all commands present on an IR-remote.